Innovate. Accelerate. Win.

 - Reliability: Make machine identity requests available in milliseconds as a fast, highly available service.

-- Freedom of Choice: Enable resource owners to work with the central system in the way that works best for them.
+- Flexibility: Enable resource owners to work with the central system in the way that works best for them.

-Venafi’s solution for automating the management of TLS certificates is TLS Protect, which you can learn more about sign up for a free 30-day trial from our website.
+Venafi’s solution for automating the management of TLS certificates is TLS Protect, which you can learn more about by signing up for a free 30-day trial from our website.

 Benefits of automation go beyond certificate life cycles

-We started our webinar with a discussion on the 90-day certificate lifespan proposal from Google and how it, and other factors, are driving the need to automate the management of TLS certificates.
-We ended on some of the benefits to automation, outside of being able to renew certificates at a more frequent cadence.
+Our webinar began by discussing Google’s 90-day certificate lifespan proposal and how it drives the need for TLS certificate automation.
+We ended on some benefits to automation, outside of being able to renew certificates at a more frequent cadence.
 Based on what we’ve seen from Venafi customers, there are many!
 We can break them down into three categories:

 - Efficiency improvements.
 Many Venafi customers have told us of the massive efficiency improvements they’ve achieved through automation.
 One of the biggest benefit areas is eliminating errors, like a resource owner making a mistake when they request a certificate and having to double back later to fix things or not configuring the certificate correctly when installing it.
 We’ve seen some of our larger customers save hundreds of dollars per certificate in management costs, allowing them to redeploy hundreds of staff simply by eliminating manual tasks.